Skip to content

 ASPB seeks proposals for projects “Transforming education in plant biology”

-Admin 13 September 2018 ASPBplant biology
+Biosphere Editor 13 September, 2018 ASPBplant biology

 The American Society of Plant Biologists is seeking applications for its 2019 Transforming Education in Plant Biology grant, which provides up to $4500 for faculty teaching…